ai4os/ai4-docs/source/help/faq.rst

 Nodes sometimes crash unexpectedly.
 It's not common but it can happen.
 Since your deployment is running as a Docker container, after a node restart, your deployment contents are gone and not recoverable.

-To protect yourself against unexpected data losses we recommend locating any important files (like the code you are developing) inside the ``/storage`` to have instant file syncing with the :doc:`AI4OS Storage </reference/storage>`.
+To protect yourself against unexpected data losses we recommend locating any important files (like the code you are developing) inside the ``/storage`` to have instant file syncing with the :doc:`Storage </reference/storage>`.

 Learn how to create a :ref:`Development Environment linked with storage <howtos/develop/dashboard:2.
 Prepare your development environment>`.